mikinty/advice/incoming_college.md

 If you are a CS major, besides algorithms and data structures, I do not consider someone a serious computer scientist unless they have also taken

+* Introduction to Computer Systems: Learn this before OS
+  * [Bryant's Textbook](https://csapp.cs.cmu.edu/): This is the classic textbook for computer systems.
 * Operating Systems (not some baby OS class, look up the CMU one where you build an entire one from scratch)
+  * A cool part about OS is you find out at lower level implementations, you have the freedom to pretty much design anything, anyway you want it
 * Compilers (ideally one where you have to create a useful language from scratch)
+  * [Crafting Interpreters](https://craftinginterpreters.com/): A hands-on amazingly written book where you get to write a compiler alongside the author
+  * [Dragon Textbook](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools): The classic compilers textbook
 * Databases
 * Distributed Systems (teaches you about how many real-world systems work)
+  * [Tannenbaum's book](https://www.distributed-systems.net/index.php/books/ds4/): Free and also very well-written

 And yes, these are usually hard classes, but that's the point.
 There is also a sort of "divide" in CS between the theorists vs the practical people.

-* Theory: Algorithms, probability theory, programming languages, compilers, functional
+* Theory: Algorithms, probability theory, programming languages, compilers, functional programming
-* Practical: Systems, OS, distributed
+* Practical: Systems, OS, Distributed

 Some essential skills

-* Race conditions: You have no idea how much code exists in real life
+* Race conditions: You have no idea how much code exists in real life that
+* Code safety: Null pointers, code that leaks memory or accesses memory in weird spots
+* Scalability: Can your code work with large inputs?
+* Maintainability of code: How do you make your code modular, reusable, readable in large code bases?
+* Debugging code: print debugging, using gdb, breakpoints, writing panic functions

 Some essential skills you may not learn in class